Best Single-Engine Turboprop Aircraft in 2026 — 5 Models Compared

 TBM 960 — The High-Performance Personal Transport

 The TBM 960 is the fastest single-engine turboprop in production.
 Full stop.
-Its Pratt & Whitney Canada PT6E-66XT produces 1,825 shaft horsepower, and the airframe is certified to 330 KTAS at FL310.
-That puts it in direct conversation with entry-level jets on speed grounds alone — the gap is genuinely small at cruise altitude.
+Its Pratt & Whitney Canada PT6E-66XT produces 1,825 shaft horsepower, and the airframe is certified to 330 KTAS at FL310 — putting it in direct conversation with entry-level jets on speed grounds alone.
+The gap is genuinely small at cruise altitude.

 Base price in 2026 runs approximately $4.7 million for a new aircraft, though equipped examples frequently land between $5.1 and $5.4 million depending on avionics packages.
-The Garmin G3000 integrated flight deck is standard, and the 2026 model year added revised active-side stick integration with updated envelope protection logic.
-Useful load is approximately 1,627 pounds, giving you realistic range with four adults and bags of about 1,700 nautical miles.
+The Garmin G3000 integrated flight deck is standard.
+The 2026 model year added revised active-side stick integration with updated envelope protection logic — incremental stuff, but meaningful for currency management.
+Useful load sits at approximately 1,627 pounds, giving you realistic range with four adults and bags of about 1,700 nautical miles.
 Fuel burn at high-speed cruise is around 63 GPH.

-The TBM 960 is purpose-built for the owner-pilot who wants to cover distance quickly, alone or with one or two passengers, and who has the budget to maintain a high-performance pressurized single with the associated training requirements.
+The TBM 960 is purpose-built for the owner-pilot who wants to cover distance quickly, alone or with one or two passengers, and who has the budget to maintain a high-performance pressurized single.
 It is not a cargo airplane.
 It is not a bush airplane.
-It is a very fast, very refined personal transport with a cabin that fits four adults reasonably well and six adults uncomfortably.
+It fits four adults reasonably well and six adults uncomfortably — and nobody buying a TBM is putting six adults in it regularly.

 Pilatus PC-12 NGX — The Swiss Army Knife